tdemerdzhieva/AI_security_research/03-AI Data Attacks/Label flipping attacks/README.md

 Poisoned training: feature → wrong label   → model learns wrong boundary
 ```

-What makes this realistic: in many systems, labels come from sources that are not fully trusted or verified like crowdsourced platforms, web scraping, federated participants, or third-party annotation services.
+In many systems, labels come from sources that are not fully trusted or verified like crowdsourced platforms, web scraping, federated participants, or third-party annotation services.

 ---